Colonies in antiquity: Roman colonies

-Map showing Roman colonies as of the mid-2nd century AD.
+Roman colonies as of the mid-2nd century AD.
 Augustus' "Roman coloniae" in north Africa are depicted in red.

 It was an old custom in ancient Italy to send out colonies for the purpose of securing new conquests.
 The Romans, having no standing army, used to plant bodies of their own citizens in conquered towns as a kind of garrison.
 These bodies would consist partly of Roman citizens, usually to the number of three hundred and partly of members of the Latin League in larger numbers.
 One third of the conquered territory was taken for the settlers.
 The coloniae civium Romanorum (colonies of Roman citizens) were specially intended to secure the two coasts of Italy, and were hence called coloniae maritimae.
 The far more numerous coloniae Latinae served the same purpose for the mainland, but they were also inhabited by Latins and much more populated.

 The duty of leading the colonists and founding the settlement was entrusted to a commission usually consisting of three members.
 These men continued to stand in the relation of patrons (patroni) to the colony after its foundation.
 The colonists entered the conquered city in military array, preceded by banners, and the foundation was celebrated with special solemnities.
 The coloniae were free from taxes, and had their own constitution, a copy of the Roman, electing from their own body their Senate and other officers of State.
 To this constitution the original inhabitants had to submit.
 The coloniae civium Romanorum retained Roman citizenship, and were free from military service, their position as outposts being regarded as an equivalent.
 The members of the coloniae Latinae served among the socii, the allies, and possessed the so-called ius Latinum or Latinitas.
 This secured to them the right of acquiring property, the concept of commercium, and the right of settlement in Rome, and under certain conditions the power of becoming Roman citizens; though in course of time these rights underwent many limitations.

 From the time of the Gracchi the colonies lost their military character.
 Colonization came to be regarded as a means of providing for the poorest class of the Roman Plebs.
 After the time of Sulla it was adopted as a way of granting land to veteran soldiers.
 The right of founding colonies passed into the hands of the Roman emperors during the Principate, who used it mainly in the provinces for the exclusive purpose of establishing military settlements, partly with the old idea of securing conquered territory.
 It was only in exceptional cases that the provincial colonies enjoyed the immunity from taxation which was granted to those in Italy.